 "I find Connor is pretty much always right."

 "Connor and his team are geniuses for creating the Tuttle Twins books."

 "Connor is one of the brightest and most effective young liberty communicators I know."

-"Connor Boyack is one of the smartest guys I have ever met when it comes to liberty and understanding the philosophical issues of freedom and individual liberty."
+"Connor Boyack is one of the smartest guys I have ever met when it comes to liberty."